Pedagogy

 Secondary School

-We place particular emphasis on civics, the arts, and cultural education so our students can contribute to building a durable, inclusive future, whilst stimulating civic mindedness and engagement.
+We place a special emphasis on citizenship, artistic, and cultural education to equip our students with the skills to contribute to building a sustainable and inclusive future by fostering civic awareness and engagement.